University of Michigan School of Information: Master's degrees

 The Master of Science in Information (MSI) degree is a 48-credit hour professional degree built on a core curriculum of "foundations" courses that synthesize content and methodology from library and information science, computer science, the humanities, and the social sciences.
 Real-world engagement is a hallmark of the master's program: all students are required to complete internships or mentorships in the field.
 The program is highly interdisciplinary, featuring faculty and students from a wide range of academic fields.
+The Master of Science in Information degree program is accredited by the American Library Association (ALA) and considered equivalent to the Master of Library and Information Science degree conferred at other universities.

 In 2012, the School of Information and the School of Public Health began offering a new join graduate program in Health Informatics.